hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/systemd.rst

     $ sudo systemctl start sawtooth-identity-tp.service
     $ sudo systemctl start sawtooth-poet-engine.service

-This command starts the required transaction processors:
+These commands start the required transaction processors:
 PoET Validator Registry (``sawtooth-poet-validator-registry-tp``), Settings (``sawtooth-settings-tp``), and
 Identity (``sawtooth-identity-tp``).
-It also starts the IntegerKey transaction processor (``sawtooth-intkey-tp-python``), which is used in a later procedure to test basic Sawtooth functionality.
+They also start the IntegerKey transaction processor (``sawtooth-intkey-tp-python``), which is used in a later procedure to test basic Sawtooth functionality.
+The last command starts the PoET consensus engine (``sawtooth-poet-engine``).

 Check Service Status